isomerpages/mlaw-lab/_legal-services/2a-do-i-qualify-for-legal-aid.md

 (a) Singapore citizens and permanent residents who are residing in Singapore;

 (b) Citizens or residents of contracting states who are involved in applications under the Hague Convention on the Civil Aspects of International Child Abduction.
-(For more information, please refer to the Singapore Central Authority's website [here](https://www.msf.gov.sg/Singapore-Central-Authority/Pages/Hague-Convention-on-the-Civil-Aspects-of-International-Child-Abduction.aspx){:target="_blank"}.
+(For more information, please refer to the Singapore Central Authority's website <a target="_blank" alt="MSF" href="https://www.msf.gov.sg/Singapore-Central-Authority/Pages/Hague-Convention-on-the-Civil-Aspects-of-International-Child-Abduction.aspx">here</a>.

 If you are below the age of 21, your parent or guardian must apply for legal aid on your behalf.